Chinachem

 Chinachem Group (華懋集團) is a corporate group established in Hong Kong by Teddy Wang's father Wang Din Sin (王廷歆).

 The early years of the group were dedicated to exploration of and investment in agricultural projects and chemicals.
 In the 1960s, the Group shifted its focus to the property development, and has been one of the largest property developers in Hong Kong since mid-1970s.

 After Teddy Wang's kidnapping and disappearance in 1990, his wife Nina Wang took over the company as the "Chairlady" and built it into a major property developer, making her the richest woman in Asia.

 After the death of Nina Wang, her brother Kung Yan-sum once served as the Acting Chairman of the Group.

 Now, the Group is overseen by the Board of Directors of Chinachem Group Holdings Limited, which comprises the following: Chairman & Independent Non-Executive Director: Peter Brien; Executive Directors: Andy Cheung, Wong Hung Han, and Ricky Tsang; Non-Executive Directors: Alvin Wong, Victor Jong and Ted Osborn.
 The Board committees include Audit and Risk Committee, Strategic Investment Committee and Remuneration Committee.

+In June 2024, Chinachem Group was among ten companies to receive the (Building and Construction Information) BCI Asia Top 10 Developers Award.